New Westminster Bridge: History

 The New Westminster Bridge before the upper-level road deck was removed.

-Construction of the New Westminster Bridge began in August 1902, and the new bridge was formally opened on July 23, 1904 by the Lieutenant governor of British Columbia.
+Construction of the New Westminster Bridge began in August 1902, and the new bridge was formally opened on July 23, 1904 by the Lieutenant governor of British Columbia, Henri-Gustave Joly de Lotbinière, alongside the premier, Richard McBride.
 It was originally built with two decks; the lower deck was used for rail traffic while the upper deck was used for automobile traffic.
 The rail part of the bridge initially connected Great Northern Railway (predecessor of BNSF) tracks south of the river to Canadian Pacific (predecessor of CPKC) tracks north of the river.

-Before the New Westminster Bridge was built, crossing the river required boarding the K de K or Surrey ferry, which docked at the present day neighbourhood of South Westminster (formerly the historic community of Brownsville) located in the city of Surrey.
+Before the New Westminster Bridge was built, crossing the river required boarding the K de K or Surrey ferry, which docked at the present-day neighbourhood of South Westminster (formerly the historic community of Brownsville) in the city of Surrey.

 The toll for the upper bridge was 25 cents and created quite an uproar for farmers who found out quickly that by taking their livestock across on foot would cost them a quarter a head but if they put them in a truck it cost a quarter for the whole load.

 After March 1910, passenger and vehicle tolls were no longer charged.

 By the 1930s, the bridge was judged inadequate to handle the increased demand in road traffic over the Fraser River.
 In January 1936, the Canadian Department of Public Works, which was responsible for the marine navigation safety of the country's navigable waters, determined that a dedicated new road crossing could be built under certain conditions.
 The new crossing would have to be located as close as possible downstream of the current bridge, and British Columbia province would have to either replace the swing span of the current bridge with a vertical-lift span that allowed 250 ft of horizontal clearance and 145 ft of vertical clearance above the freshet level, or remove the existing upper-deck road portion of the bridge and transfer bridge ownership to the Public Works department.
 The latter alternative was recommended to reduce the number of involved parties, because the federal government already handled marine navigation safety and controlled (before privatisation) CNR, which had become the primary user of the rail portion of the bridge.
 British Columbia Premier Duff Pattullo quickly declared that the province would take the latter option.
 The Pattullo Bridge road crossing subsequently opened in November 1937.
 The upper deck of the New Westminster Bridge was removed, the bridge was converted exclusively for rail use, and in October 1939, ownership of the bridge was given to the federal government.